Cookie preferences

 Take a look at the website

 Go to www.vocabulous.co.uk to find out what Vocabulous is all about.
-There's information on the pedagogy of the site, the key design features, research that's happening and how to subscribe.
+There's information on the pedagogy of the site, the key design features, research and impact, and how to subscribe.

 Think about your curriculum

-Vocabulous provides 36 lessons which explicitly teach Latin and Greek roots and the morphology and etymology of words that derive from these roots.
-Think about how you currently teach vocabulary and whether following a structured, fully-resourced programme like Vocabulous would help.
+Vocabulous provides weekly lessons which explicitly teach Latin and Greek roots and the morphology and etymology of words that derive from these roots.
+Think about how you currently teach vocabulary and the benefits of following a structured, fully-resourced programme like Vocabulous.
+All t he lessons are fully planned and resourced, and quizzes self-mark, so you just need to focus on your students' data.

 Sign up for Vocabulous!

 All you need is a list of your students' names to get set up on Vocabulous.
-If these are in an Excel file, even better - it will only take a couple of minutes to get all your students' accounts set up.
-The only other thing you need to do is unlock the first root when you're ready for your students to use the site.
-You can unlock one root at a time to pace their progress throughout the site.
+If these are in an Excel file, even better - it will only take a couple of minutes to get all your students' accounts set up in their classes.

 Teach your first root